MrDamiAde/Active-Directory/README.md

 Verifying User Creation

-I will now verify that all 200 users have been successfully uploaded on Entra ID using the below PowerShell script:
+I will now verify that all 200 users have been successfully added to the correct group using the below code

 ```PowerShell
 Get-MgUser -Filter "UserType eq 'Member'"